XuWY0311/FINANCE-Investment-Analysis-and-Portfolio-Management/README.md

 # Investment-Analysis-and-Portfolio-Management
-Factor BackTesting, Test of CAPM, and Event Study (PEAD)
+Factor BackTesting, Test of CAPM, and Test of Efficient Market Hypothesis - Event Study (PEAD)